saparkhan99/rrt_dubins/README.md

 # rrt_dubins
-The files that consist of the code that create the shortest path from start to goal position usng Dubins-Based RRT* algorithm with random angles of going into the nodes.
+The files that consist of the code that create the shortest path from start to goal position using Dubins-Based RRT* algorithm with random angles of going into the nodes.